ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/midterm_unit5.rst

 ----------------------------------------

 .. mchoice:: mid_1_1
-   :answer_a: I
+   :answer_a: I only
-   :answer_b: II
+   :answer_b: I and II
-   :answer_c: III
+   :answer_c: III only
-   :answer_d: IV
+   :answer_d: IV and V
-   :answer_e: V
+   :answer_e: V only
    :correct: a
    :feedback_a: Correct!
 This will loop with i changing from 1 to 5 and then for each i, j will loop from i to 0 printing the value of i and then a new line.
-   :feedback_b: This will loop i from 0 to 4 and j from 0 to i, neglecting to ouput 5.
+   :feedback_b: II will loop i from 0 to 4 and j from 0 to i, neglecting to ouput 5.
-   :feedback_c: This will loop with i changing from 1 to 4 and j from i to 0.
+   :feedback_c: III will loop with i changing from 1 to 4 and j from i to 0.
-   :feedback_d: This will loop with i changing from 1 to 5 and j from 0 to i but it will print each value on a different line.
+   :feedback_d: IV will loop with i changing from 1 to 5 and j from 0 to i but it will print each value on a different line.
-   :feedback_e: This will loop with i changing from 0 to 4 and j from 0 to i.
+   :feedback_e: V will loop with i changing from 0 to 4 and j from 0 to i.

    Which of the following code segments will produce the displayed output?